pyzak117/telenvi/README.md

 ```

 ## How to
-check the tests_3.0.0.ipynb available on https://github.com/pyzak117/telenvi to see what the telenvi module has in store !
+check the https://github.com/pyzak117/telenvi/blob/main/tests_telenvi_3.0.0.ipynb jupyter notebook to see what the telenvi module has in store !

 # Contact
 You can contact me at thibaut.duvanel@univ-savoie.fr if you have any questions :)